There are a variety of diseases that swine owners should be aware of. These include:

 The requirements for importing swine into New York State are:

-- A Certificate of Veterinary Inspection issued within 30 days of entry by your accredited veterinarian
+- A Certificate of Veterinary Inspection (CVI) issued by an accredited veterinarian in the 30 days immediately preceding entry into New York.

 - Proper identification by a USDA approved ear tag (840/124, NUES, or PIN).